cjdbarlow/Part-One/metabolism.md

 * Enzyme capacity
     * Described by the **Michaelis Constant**: The concentration of a substrate which causes an enzyme to work at 50% of its maximum capacity

+Drugs can be either:
 * **High extraction ratio**
-  These drugs have a rapid uptake and high capacity.
-Free drug is rapidly removed from plasma, bound drug is released from plasma proteins and a concentration gradient is maintained.
-Metabolism of drugs with a high extraction ratio  is **independent of protein binding** and **dependent on liver flow**.
-There is a **high variability** in plasma concentration between individuals due to the variation in liver blood flow.
+These drugs have a rapid uptake and high capacity, so elimination is **perfusion dependent**.
+  * Free drug is rapidly removed from plasma, bound drug is released from plasma proteins and a concentration gradient is maintained

-    Drugs with a **high extraction ratio** have **perfusion-dependent elimination**.
+  * Metabolism of drugs with a high extraction ratio  is:
+    * **Independent of protein binding**
+    * **Dependent on liver flow**
+  * There is a **high variability** in plasma concentration between individuals due to the variation in liver blood flow

 * **Low extraction ratio**
+Elimination is *capacity-dependent**.
-  The amount of free drug available for metabolism is greatly affected by the degree of protein binding.
-Metabolism is **largely independent of flow** and **dependent on hepatocyte function and protein binding**.
+  * Amount of free drug available for metabolism is greatly affected by the degree of protein binding

-    Drugs with a **low extraction ratio** have **capacity-dependent elimination**.
+  * Metabolism is:
+    * Largely **independent of flow**
+    * **Dependent on hepatocyte function and protein binding**.

 ###Factors Affecting Hepatic Metabolism